masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 const order = orderFunc('pizza', 'burger')
 ```
-So far here I just want to show how we can better control the function execution sequences when writing synchronous programming.
+So far here, I just tried to show how we can better control the function execution sequences when writing synchronous programming.

 ### D) Problems with synchronous programming